bluejayA/substation/docs/reference/faq.md

 ### What is Substation?

-Substation is an terminal user interface (TUI) for OpenStack cloud management.
-It provides a powerful, keyboard-driven interface that allows operators to manage OpenStack resources efficiently from the terminal, with features like batch operations, real-time monitoring, and intelligent caching designed to reduce API calls by up to 60-80%.
+Substation is a terminal user interface (TUI) for managing OpenStack clouds.
+Think of it as what happens when you realize clicking through web UIs is a waste of your life - you get a keyboard-driven interface that lets you batch-process hundreds of resources while sipping coffee instead of RSI-inducing point-and-click marathons.
+It's designed to cut API calls by 60-80% through intelligent caching, because waiting for OpenStack APIs to respond is what they do in the special circle of hell reserved for people who reply-all to company emails.

-### Why use Substation instead of Skyline/Horizon or the OpenStack CLI Directly?
+### Why use Substation instead of Skyline/Horizon or the OpenStack CLI?

-Substation offers several advantages:

-- **Terminal-native**: Designed specifically for terminal workflows, not adapted from web
+Because you value your time and your sanity.
+Horizon was built for executives who need pretty charts, not for operators who need to actually get work done.
+The CLI is great if you enjoy typing the same commands 500 times with slight variations.
+Substation is built for people who manage real infrastructure:

+- Terminal-native design - not a web UI awkwardly shoved into a terminal
-- **Performance**: Designed for up to 60-80% reduction in API calls through intelligent caching
+- 60-80% fewer API calls - your OpenStack cluster will thank you
-- **Batch operations**: Process hundreds of resources simultaneously
+- Batch operations - delete 100 servers in one go, not 100 individual commands
-- **Real-time updates**: Live status updates without manual refresh
+- Real-time updates - see status changes without hitting refresh like a woodpecker
-- **Keyboard-driven**: Maximum efficiency for power users
+- Keyboard-driven - because mice are for CAD software and Solitaire

 ### What OpenStack versions are supported?

-Substation supports OpenStack Queens and later.
-We recommend using Caracal (2024.1) or newer for the best experience.
-The latest LTS versions are extensively tested.
+Queens and later.
+We recommend Caracal (2024.1) or newer because nobody should still be running Queens in 2025.
+If you're on Mitaka, we need to have a conversation about your life choices.
+The latest LTS versions are extensively tested, older versions work but we're not losing sleep over edge cases from 2017.

 ### Is Substation open source?

-Yes, Substation is open-source software licensed under the MIT License.
-You can contribute, fork, or modify it according to your needs.
+Yes, MIT licensed.
+Fork it, modify it, sell it to your enterprise for millions - we don't care.
+Just don't blame us when your changes break everything.

 ## Installation & Setup

 ### What are the system requirements?

-- **Operating System**: macOS 13+ or Linux
+- Operating System: macOS 13+ or Linux (Windows folks, see WSL question below)
-- **Swift**: Version 6.1 or later
+- Swift: 6.1 or later - no compromises, no legacy support
-- **Terminal**: Any terminal emulator with ncurses support
+- Terminal: Anything with ncurses support
-- **Memory**: Minimum 256MB RAM (512MB recommended)
+- Memory: 256MB minimum, 512MB if you value performance
-- **Network**: Access to OpenStack API endpoints
+- Network: Access to OpenStack APIs (preferably ones that respond this century)

 ### Where should I put my clouds.yaml file?

-Substation looks for clouds.yaml in these locations (in order):
+Substation looks in these locations, in this order:

-1. `./clouds.yaml` (current directory)
+1. `./clouds.yaml` - current directory (useful for testing, terrible for security)
-2. `~/.config/openstack/clouds.yaml` (recommended)
+2. `~/.config/openstack/clouds.yaml` - the correct answer
-3. `/etc/openstack/clouds.yaml`
+3. `/etc/openstack/clouds.yaml` - if you're running as root, we need to talk

+Pro tip: `chmod 600 ~/.config/openstack/clouds.yaml` unless you enjoy explaining security incidents to your boss.

 ### Can I use environment variables instead of clouds.yaml?

-No, Substation does not support standard OpenStack environment variables:
+No. We don't support OpenStack environment variables.
+Use clouds.yaml like a civilized operator.
+If you're using environment variables because you're afraid of YAML, we get it, but YAML is the least of your problems when managing OpenStack.

 ## Usage Questions

 ### How do I connect to multiple clouds?

-Define multiple clouds in your clouds.yaml:
+Define multiple clouds in your clouds.yaml and switch between them with `--cloud`:

 ```yaml
 clouds: